Skip to main content

 1

-Recall that active transport requires energy to move substances against their concentration gradient.
+Recall that active transport requires energy to move substances against their concentration gradient, which is not typical for gases like oxygen and carbon dioxide during exchange.

-Understand that diffusion is the passive movement of molecules from an area of higher concentration to an area of lower concentration.
+Consider diffusion, which is the passive movement of molecules from an area of higher concentration to an area of lower concentration, a process that fits how gases move in the lungs and cells.

 Video duration: